 Plan an intimate backyard wedding on a warm fall or summer night.
 Use our backyard wedding ideas to transform your yard into a dream wedding venue!
 You could even have a food truck pull up to the backyard for a unique catering experience, set up lawn games for an interactive event, or gather around a fire pit later in the evening.

 Get Married at a Family Home

 View this post on Instagram

+An at-home wedding is one of our favorite and most affordable small wedding ideas.
 If you want to get married at home but keep your wedding indoors due to weather or personal preference, consider getting married at a family home!
-The home could be the happy couples, one of their parents, or the home of another generous family member who is willing to host!
+The home could be the happy couples, one of their parents, or the home of another generous family member or family friends’ who is willing to host.

 Small Brunch Wedding